sqlxpert/lights-off-aws/README.md

 _Most of all, this solution is lightweight.
 Not counting blanks, comments, or test files, AWS's
 [Instance Scheduler](https://github.com/aws-solutions/instance-scheduler-on-aws)
-has over 9,500 Python lines!
-At under 600 Python lines and under 900 CloudFormation YAML lines, Lights Off is easy to understand, maintain, and extend._
+has over 9,500 lines of Python!
+At under 600 lines of Python, Lights Off is easy to understand, maintain, and extend._

 Jump to:
 [Quick Start](#quick-start)